daa97/daa97.github.io/projects.md

 <script src="/wankel_model.js"></script>

 #### Prototype & Testing
-An early design of the compressor was built with a 3D printed rotor and housing.
-Due to the nature of 3D-printed materials, this prototype leaked significantly but was still able to deliver 14.4 L/min flowrate and reach 70 kPa pressure.
+Early in the development of the compressor, we made a <$30 prototype to test our concept using mostly 3D printed parts.
+By driving the compressor with an external hand drill, we found it was able to deliver 14.5 L/min flowrate and reach 70 kPa pressure.
+These results implied some air leakage but were quite promising given the prototype materials and small form factor.

 ![wankel-render](/assets/wankel/wankel.gif){: width="37.3%" }
 ![wankel-prototype-1](/assets/wankel/proto1.jpg){: width="30%" }